nymtech/qt-validator-client-demo/README.md

 # qt-validator-client-demo
 A primitive qt client that can exercise the Nym validators

 **DEPRECATED: this code works with the old Go-based Nym validators.
 We are currently re-writing the validators in Rust.
-We leave this code up in case anyone wants to see Coconut client code in Go.**
+We leave this code up in case anyone wants to see Coconut client code in Go.
+Don't try to use it with today's Nym platform.**

 ## Building